-A controls team needed two Trane SC controllers exposed over Modbus TCP to a downstream PLC.
-Chipkin QuickServer helped convert the BACnet/IP points into a usable register map and corrected a multi-device mapping error during the live installation window instead of forcing a delayed return visit.
+A commercial controls team needed two Trane SC controllers exposed over Modbus TCP to a downstream PLC.
+Chipkin QuickServer turned the BACnet/IP data into one PLC-facing register model and helped keep the commissioning window on track when the final controller-to-point split had to be confirmed in the field.

 At a Glance